totvslabs/pyCarol/tutorial/Online app api/README.md

 ALGORITHM_NAME=bhponlineapp
 ```

 CAROLAPPNAME: the name of the app created in Carol.
-To see how you can create an app in Carol please refer to []()
+To see how you can create an app in Carol please refer to [Creating a Carol App]().

 CAROLAPPOAUTH: the api key (access token) created in Carol.
-To see how you can create an api key please refer to [Generating an access token]()
+To see how you can create an api key please refer to [Generating an access token](https://tdn.totvs.com/pages/releaseview.action?pageId=552107176#id-2.Autentica%C3%A7%C3%A3o-ConnectorToken(APIKey)).

 CAROLCONNECTORID: the connector id attached to the api key added in CAROLAPPOAUTH.

 CAROLORGANIZATION: the name of the organization in which your app has been created.

 CAROLTENANT: the name of the environment in which your app has been created.